Paul Ruff: Resistance work

-As soon as 23 November, the arrests of resistance fighters on November 8 multiplied, and while he continued to stick with Yves and Myriam Dechezelles, Hugues Fanfani, the Brudno brothers, Stacha Cviklinkski, Bernard Amiot and Laurent Preziosi butterflies as posters, he was arrested on 26 November during the night and held incommunicado in the Military Prison of Algiers.
-And it was the last members of his group who escaped arrest, including Amiot and Fanfani, who launched the butterflies "The Admiral to the sea!
-We want De Gaulle" from the terraces on the Allied military parade on 2 December in the d'Isly street. in Algiers. Émile Atlan, Charles Bouchara, and Roger Jaïs were arrested on the night of 5 to 6 December 1942.
-He was released on 11 December on bail and was among the 28 to be court-martialed, brought together on 22 December before the Permanent Military Tribunal of Algiers, special jurisdiction of the Vichy government which will remain in office until February 1943.
-After the abandonment of legal proceedings, following the armed intervention in court of a military detachment of the Allied forces alerted by the insistent requests of Annie Ruff, Florence Atlan, Myriam Dechezelles and other wives of resistance fighters, they were all released on the spot.
+As soon as 23 November, the arrests of resistance fighters on 8 November multiplied, and while he continued to stick with Yves and Myriam Dechezelles, Hugues Fanfani, the Brudno brothers, Stacha Cviklinkski, Bernard Amiot and Laurent Preziosi butterflies as posters, he was arrested on 26 November during the night and held incommunicado in the Military Prison of Algiers.
+The last members of his group who escaped arrest, including Amiot and Fanfani, launched the butterflies "The Admiral to the sea!
+We want De Gaulle" from the terraces on the Allied military parade on 2 December in the d'Isly street.
+In Algiers. Émile Atlan, Charles Bouchara, and Roger Jaïs were arrested on the night of 5 to 6 December 1942.
+He was later released on 11 December on bail and was among the 28 to be court-martialed, brought together on 22 December before the Permanent Military Tribunal of Algiers, special jurisdiction of the Vichy government, which will remain in office until February 1943.
+After the abandonment of legal proceedings following the armed intervention in court of a military detachment of the Allied forces alerted by the insistent requests of Annie Ruff, Florence Atlan, Myriam Dechezelles, and other wives of resistance fighters, they were all released on the spot.

-As enlistment and conscription were restored to train troops, joining their units was going to be complicated for resistance fighters, the law of 3 October 1940 remaining in force (it would be abolished in May 1943 with the other Vichy laws, the reinstatement of the Crémieux decree being postponed until October 1943).
+As enlistment and conscription were restored to train troops, joining their units was complicated for resistance fighters, with the law of 3 October 1940 remaining in force (it would be abolished in May 1943 with the other Vichy laws, the reinstatement of the Crémieux decree being postponed until October 1943).